tomsWebConsulting/twcsl/v7.1/Text Block Text Class Add/README.md

 ```

 You would of course change page section and block ids to match your page.
+Where
+you put the CSS depends on the effect you are trying to achieve.

 ## Note